 Predicted mortality from AMR compared to common causes of death today (adapted from O’Neill 2016; Murray et al. 2022)

 Antimicrobial resistance in mycobacterium tuberculosis, malaria parasites, viruses and HIV is becoming a reality that could increase human suffering.
 It could also deal a huge blow to the world economy, due to productivity losses, increased healthcare costs and a rise in poverty.
 Even if it is a global crisis, poverty, lack of sanitation and poor hygiene make AMR worse.
-Also, AMR disproportionately impacts Low-Income Countries and Lower-Middle-Income Countries.
+Also, AMR disproportionately impacts Low-Income and Lower-Middle-Income Countries.
 AMR is thus an equity issue too.